-This memorandum describes the School Nutrition Programs (SNP) requirements for school food authorities to maintain a financial management system that documents the revenues and expenses of the nonprofit school food service, and related requirements for the operation of the nonprofit school food service.
+School food authorities participating in School Nutrition Programs (SNPs) must maintain a financial management system that documents the revenues and expenses of the nonprofit school food service, and meets related requirements for the operation of the nonprofit school food service.

 As part of the agreement to participate in SNP, school food authorities agree to:

-All school food authorities must make their accounting system, including complete documentation of school food service revenues and expenses, available at the time of administrative review and at any time upon request.
+School food authorities must make their accounting system, including complete documentation of school food service revenues and expenses, available at the time of program administrative reviews and at any time upon request.

 Public schools meet financial management standards for documentation of revenues and expenses by their required reporting in Uniform Accounting and Reporting Standards (UFARS), Fund 02.